 Select one example of loss, abandonment, neglect, abuse, or trauma from your early childhood that you listed in the chart in Chapter 13.
-With your sponsor, a program friend, or a therapist, work through the process of grieving to provide closure.
+Read through the examples given, and with your sponsor, a program friend, or a therapist, work through the process of grieving to provide closure.
 An example response follows each question.